Admission for the January 2025 academic session is ongoing Apply Now!

 Innovation in the Social Sciences2

-• Enumerate innovative ideas that border on societal problems;
+• Enumerate innovative ideas that border on societal problems.

-• Apply social science knowledge to research on public and private sectors;
+• Apply social science knowledge to research on public and private sectors.

-• Design techniques for proposal writing;
+• Design techniques for proposal writing.

-• Appreciate social and human welfare services; and
+• Appreciate social and human welfare services.

 • Analyse models for establishing family and community development.